Jack Wills modern slavery statement May 2018 – May 2019

 Training is a key component in risk management and our focus to date has been on raising awareness of Modern Slavery, how our employees and suppliers can recognise it and what to do if they suspect Modern Slavery is taking place.

 All Head Office employees and Store Managers annually complete interactive online training on Modern Slavery.
-In the coming year we plan to run targeted training sessions in our distribution centre with a focus on logistics and agency staff and for the buying teams on the impact of purchasing practices.
+In the coming year we plan to run targeted training sessions in our distribution centre with a focus on logistics and agency staff.

 All new employees both in store and head office as part of the Jack Wills commitment to our Value of Integrity complete three short e-learning modules prior to starting this is making sure that all of our people feel safe and operate safely at work, and work with the upmost commitment to ethical trading and compliance with the law.